gerhardcit/drizzle-orm-samples/README.md

 ## Vitests

-Also set of test using vitest
+There are also a set of tests using vitest.

 `pnpm vitest`